profunktor/neutron/docs/src/paradox/reference/Consumer.md

 A [consumer](https://pulsar.apache.org/docs/en/concepts-messaging/#consumers) is a process that attaches to a topic via a subscription, in order to receive messages.

-Neutron models it via a tagless algebra.
+Neutron models it via the following tagless algebra.

 ```scala mdoc:compile-only
 import dev.profunktor.pulsar._